awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 #### Verifying Batch\-Mode Execution<a name="postgresql-ml-batch-mode-verify"></a>

-To see if a function executed in batch mode, use `EXPLAIN ANALYZE`\.
+To see if a function ran in batch mode, use `EXPLAIN ANALYZE`\.
 If batch\-mode execution was used, then the query plan will include the information in a "Batch Processing" section\.

 ```
 EXPLAIN ANALYZE SELECT user-defined-function();